wp-plugins/wptouch/readme.txt

 * Major re-writes of theme files, css for simplicity, CoreTheme
 * Updates to default theme style

-*This version will need to be tested in a variety of situations, so please report any errors here -> http://support.nbravenewcode.com*
+*These beta versions will need to be tested in a variety of situations, so please report any errors to the Support Forums (link below).

 Please visit http://bravenewcode.com/wptouch/ for a full description & updates on the *WPtouch* plugin.